00Enkidu/Facemask-detection-using-CNN/README.md

 - This pipeline can be directly adapted or further enhanced for other binary or multi-class image classification tasks in a similar domain.

 ---
+> All model code, logs, and result plots are based on the original notebook and project files.
 > For any questions or suggestions, please open an issue.